 - Choosing the specific aims, primary and secondary outcomes, and appropriate statistical methods.

 - Reviewing the literature regarding relevant statistical methods.

 - Writing statistical analysis plans for grants and IRB submissions.

 - Responding to reviewer comments.

-- Advising for data entry etiquette, such as format and structure of data records, variable coding, and treatment of missing data.
+- Consultation on appropriate data capture, such as definition of data elements, format and structure of variables, and treatment of missing data.

 - Reviewing data sets for quality and completeness.

 - Statistical software support, particularly for R and SAS.

 Publishing and Communication